 - Make inquiries to eliminate any congenital disabilities or health complications.

 - Design a regular appointment schedule with your vet.

 - Invest your time and money in quality food for your puppy (not adult dog food).

 - Make sure your puppy has 23/7 access to clean water.

 - Establish a conducive routine for bathroom activities.

 - Introduce bathing into training.

-I think we all can quite confidently agree that the German Shepherd Husky Mix is an amazing dog with its attractiveness, intelligence, loyalty, playfulness and response level to training worthy of admiration.
+I think we all can quite confidently agree that the German Shepherd Husky Mix is a fantastic dog with its attractiveness, intelligence, loyalty, playfulness, and response level to training worthy of admiration.

 They best suit families with so much time, love, and care to offer them.